JustinDFuller/justindfuller.com/content/posts/2020-02-10_why-do-we-fall-into-the-rewrite-trap.md

 ---
 ruthor: "Justin Fuller"
 date: 2020-02-10
-linktitle: "That programming language isn't so bad"
+linktitle: "Why do we fall into the rewrite trap?"
 menu:
   main:
     parent: posts
-next: /posts/that-programming-language-isnt-so-bad
+next: /posts/why-do-we-fall-into-the-rewrite-trap
-title: "That programming language isn't so bad"
+title: "Why do we fall into the rewrite trap?"
 weight: 1
 draft: true
 images: